Medicine

 Academic Accomplishment

-• Have you finished ALL prerequisites?
+- Have you finished ALL prerequisites?
 When will these be completed?
-All prerequisites must be completed by July of the year you hope to start medical school.
+All prerequisites and your undergrad degree must be completed by July of the year you hope to start medical school.

-• When will you be ready to take the MCAT?
+- When will you be ready to take the MCAT?
 You should not plan to take the MCAT multiple times.
+Will your score arrive on time to have a complete application turned in before the end of June?
+Applying after the end of June could negatively impact your application.

 Experience

-• Have you gained clinical experience?
+- Have you gained clinical experience?
 Can you clearly explain why you are interested in being a physician?
 Can you list specific reasons and provide "proof" that you understand what you are getting into?
+Your personal statement will be all about why you want to be a physician, so you need to be able to explain your why.

 Support

-• Have you utilized UH Pre-Health Advising services?
+- Have you utilized Health Professions Advising services?
 Are you familiar with the Health Professions Advisory Committee evaluation process to receive a committee letter?

 School Selection

-Number of schools: UH students typically apply to between 10-20 medical schools.
-Our office recommends applying to at least all Texas-based schools (15-total).
+UH students typically apply to between 15-20 medical schools.
+Our office recommends applying to at least all Texas-based schools (16 total).

 Factors to consider: